Jimmy Garoppolo Player Prop Bets for NFL Week 11 | San Francisco vs. Jacksonville 11/21/2021

 Matchup vs. Jacksonville

-- Garoppolo's 242 passing yards in one matchup against the Jaguars are 9.5 fewer yards than his over/under in Sunday's game.
+- In one matchup against the Jaguars, Garoppolo threw for 242 passing yards, 9.5 yards below his over/under for Sunday.

-- Garoppolo threw multiple touchdown passes in that matchup against the Jaguars.
+- Garoppolo threw multiple touchdown passes in that contest against the Jaguars.

 - Note: Garoppolo's stats vs. Jaguars date back to 2016.

-- The 274.8 yards per game the Jaguars are allowing through the air makes them the NFL's 24th-ranked pass defense.
+- This week Garoppolo will face the NFL's 24th-ranked pass defense (274.8 yards allowed per game).

-- With 11 passing TDs allowed this season, the Jaguars defense is ranked second in the NFL.
+- With 11 passing TDs conceded this year, the Jaguars defense is ranked second in the NFL.

 Recent Performances

+- In last week's matchup with the Rams, Garoppolo completed 78.9% of his passes for 182 yards, while throwing two touchdowns.

-- Garoppolo has passed for 830 yards while completing 69% of his throws (60-of-87), with four touchdowns and one interception (276.7 yards per game) over his last three outings.
+- Garoppolo has 830 passing yards (276.7 ypg), completing 69% of his passes and collecting four touchdown passes and one interception over his last three games.

-- He's also helped out on the ground, with eight rushing yards (2.7 ypg) on eight carries with two rushing touchdowns.
+- He's also contributed in the ground game, with eight rushing yards (2.7 ypg) on eight carries with two rushing touchdowns.

 Garoppolo's San Francisco Teammates